marionchv/marionchv.github.io/README.md

 # About Me

-#### I am a PhD student working at the Tree/TIMC lab (Grenoble) and the Gulliver lab (ESPCI, Paris).
+#### I am a PhD student working at the [TIMC lab](https://tree-timc.github.io/) (Grenoble) and the [Gulliver lab](https://www.gulliver.espci.fr/?-home-) (ESPCI, Paris).
 My research lies at the intersection of Physics, Machine Learning, and Biology, where I develop generative models for protein sequences.

 ## Education
 - Master, Maths & ML| ENS Paris-Saclay (_2022_)